fr0xk/Scripts/Markdown/current_investing_environment.md

 Drawing from the principles of capitalism, we propose the following suggestions:

-- Encourage thorough assessment of risks and valuations in investments to mitigate the impact of behavioral biases.
+- Encourage thorough assessment of risks and systematic valuations in investments to mitigate the impact of behavioral biases.

 - Foster awareness of potential risks and vulnerabilities in the global economy, even during stable periods.